Azure/iotedge-lorawan-starterkit/docs/adr/004_region_as923_implementation.md

 Cons:

 - A lot of manual steps involved/cumbersome for the user
-- Does not resolve bug [if the `TxParamSetupAns` is lost](https://github.com/Lora-net/LoRaMac-node/issues/614) and the user does not have access to the serial output of the device
+- Does not resolve bug [if the `TxParamSetupAns` is lost][dwell-time-bug] and the user does not have access to the serial output of the device
 - Messages between successful C2D `TxParamSetupReq` transmission and device cache refresh might have inconsistent dwell time settings

 #### Semi-automatic dwell time management